Ryagg/st-archive/README.md

 -   I want to be able to add books to the site.
 -   I want to be able to edit or delete my reviews, lists and reading progress.
 -   I want to be able to contact the site owner with queries.
+-   I want to be able to navigate the site by using a keyboard only.
+-   I want to be able to hear the content by using a screen reader.

 #### As the site owner/admin: